yujinakayama/atom-lint/README.md

 Specify an executable path for `rubocop` command.

-Normally `atom-lint` automatically refers the environement variable `PATH` of your login shell if it's `bash` or `zsh`, and invokes `rubocop` command.
+By default Atom-Lint automatically refers the environement variable `PATH` of your login shell if it's `bash` or `zsh`, and invokes `rubocop` command.
 If you got a problem with `PATH`, use this setting.